hrnszk/2D-editor-Objects-and-transformations-/README.md

 (*):  these modes are switched when the 'Enter' key is pressed.

 Reference:
 László Szécsi.
-"Homework 1.3: 2D Game with textures and game physics". _CORA (Community of Online Research Assignments)_.
+"Homework 1.2: 2D editor (Objects and transformations)". _CORA (Community of Online Research Assignments)_.
 2021.
 Web.
-Sunday, 7 November 2021.
+Saturday, 16 October 2021.